Gelfand-Tsetlin modules in the Coulomb context: Coulomb branches

 \subsection{Gradings}

-This is a particularly nice description since the convolution algebras in question are graded, and a simple geometric argument shows that they are graded free over the subalgebra $\gls{La1la}$, with the degrees of the generators read off from the dimensions of the preimages of the orbits in $\Stein_\la$.
+In this section, we'll assume for simplicity that we are in the integral case.
+This is a particularly nice description since the convolution algebras in question are graded, and a simple geometric argument shows that they are graded free over the subalgebra $\Lambda^{(1)}_\la$, with the degrees of the generators read off from the dimensions of the preimages of the orbits in $\Stein_\la$.
 For reasons of Poincar\'e duality, we grade $H^{BM}_*(\Stein_\la)$ so that a cycle of dimension $d$ has degree $\dim X_\la-d$, and $H^{BM}_*({}_{\la}\Stein_\mu)$ so that a cycle of dimension $d$ has degree $\frac{\dim X_\la+\dim X_\mu}{2}-d$.
 This is homogeneous by \cite[(2.7.9)]{CG97}.

 Note that since we have reversed the homological grading again, we've effectively gotten rid of the minus sign in \eqref{eq:BM-def}, and now cohomology will act homogeneously with its usual grading rather than its negative.
 In particular, $H^{BM,Q_\la}_*({}_{\la}\Stein_\mu)$ will be a homogeneous module over $H_{Q_\la}^*(pt)$ in the usual grading.